DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 - **Memo Table Usage**: We use a memoization table of size `n` to store the validity of each index, leading to a space complexity of `O(n)`.
 - **Recursion Call Stack**: In the worst case, the depth of the recursion tree can go up to `n`, leading to an additional space complexity of `O(n)` due to the recursion call stack.
 - **Total Space Complexity**: Therefore, the total space complexity is `O(n) + O(n)` which simplifies to `O(2n)` or `O(n)`.

+# Dynamic Programming Bottom-Up Approach

+This bottom-up approach eliminates recursion and processes the array from right to left, ensuring that each position is evaluated based on previously computed results.